William Rose (screenwriter)

 William Rose (31 August 1918 – 10 February 1987) was an American screenwriter of British and Hollywood films.

 Life

 Rose was born in Jefferson City, Missouri.
 He traveled to Canada after the 1939 outbreak of World War II and volunteered to fight with the Black Watch.
 After being stationed at bases in Scotland and Europe, Rose returned to live in Britain at war's end to work as a screenwriter, marrying an English woman, Tania Price, with whom he would later collaborate.

 In 1964, Rose settled in Jersey in the Channel Islands.
-His marriage to Tania did not last.
+His marriage to Tania didn't last.
 After the couple separated/divorced, Tania returned to live in London in the autumn of 1967.
 She died in 2015, aged 95.
 In the 1970s, Rose had a brief relationship with actress Katharine Hepburn.

 Rose died in Jersey in 1987.
 He is buried in the Churchyard at St. Clement Parish Church, Jersey.